tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

 <hr>

-2) If you are using the MongoDB Cloud with this asignment, in **MongoDB Compass** you can see the cats that you have added to `SimpleModels`.
+2) If you are using the MongoDB Cloud with this assignment, in **MongoDB Compass** you can see the cats that you have added to `SimpleModels`.
 You can even add some more yourself using the **MongoDB Compass** app.
 Below is what you need to type into the **MongoSH Beta** console:

 ```
 use simpleMVCExample